Campus Address: 110 Clark Hall and 221 Clark Hall (Veteran's Center)

 How do I join AFROTC if I am already in college?

-Once you are enrolled as a full time student, you can register for AERO 1001 if you are a freshman.
+Once you are enrolled as a full time student, you can register for AERO 1001 in the fall or AERO 1002 in the spring.
 If you are a sophomore or only have 3 years left of your degree, you may still join but will need to contact the Unit Admissions Officers first.

 Do AFROTC courses count for credit?